-Active Zika virus (ZIKV) transmission continues in Florida but at a low rate.
-As of 15 September 2016 the Florida Department of Health has reported a total of 77 cases of non-travel related ZIKV virus infection.
-Active investigations are ongoing.
+Active Zika virus (ZIKV) transmission continues in Florida.
+As of 18 October 2016 the Florida Department of Health has reported a total of 160 cases of non-travel related ZIKV virus infection.
 Maps of the zones affected in Miami-Dade County can be accessed here

 ZIKV is not being locally transmitted in any other state of America.

-- Consider postponing non-essential travel to Moderate risk country/territory/areas.
+- Pregnant women should consider postponing non-essential travel to countries or areas with Moderate risk of ZIKV transmission.